Assisted Living

 Tell us your care needs to receive options tailored to your budget.

-The department of Housing and Urban Development (HUD) doesn’t pay for nursing homes or other senior living facilities, but it can help eligible lower-income seniors secure housing and care.
-HUD offers three main rental assistance programs that allow older adults to choose between government housing options that best fit their needs.
-Keep in mind that there’s often a waiting list for HUD-approved residential buildings.
+• The department of Housing and Urban Development (HUD) doesn’t pay for nursing homes, but it can help lower-income seniors secure housing and care through rental assistance programs.
+The Housing Choice Voucher Program (formerly Section 8) and Section 202 let seniors choose from different government housing options that best fit their needs.

 How to find the best fit for your loved one without going over budget

-Next, think about the options above that may be available to your loved one.
-Medicare is offered to all U.S. seniors over 65 if they apply, and Medicaid may be available depending on your family’s financial situation.
-If your relative is a veteran, they can work with the VA to secure funding for care.
+Next, think about the payment options above that may be available to your loved one.
+They may qualify Medicaid based on their financial situation.
+If your relative is a veteran, or the surviving spouse of a veteran, they can apply for VA benefits.

 If you aren’t sure where to start, reach out to one of A Place for Mom’s Senior Living Advisors.
-They can help you explore different senior housing options, discuss your family’s budget and assets, and offer more information about the programs above, all at no cost to you.
+They can help you explore different senior care options, learn about your family’s budget, and offer more information about the programs above, all at no cost to you.

 SHARE THE ARTICLE

+1. Centers for Medicare & Medicaid Services.
+Skilled nursing facility care.

 2. Centers for Medicare & Medicaid Services.
-Skilled nursing facility (SNF) care.

-3. Centers for Medicare & Medicaid Services.
 Nursing facilities.
+Medicaid.gov.

 Written by